Personal Property (Vehicle) Tax

 NOTE: A temporary absence from the City does not exonerate a vehicle owner from paying the taxes.
 The City will consider a vehicle owner's absence from the City to be temporary until the vehicle owner provides the information and documentation described above.

 Annual Billing: In the second week of August or later each year, the City mails personal property tax bills for all vehicles registered prior to July 15.
 Owners of not-for-hire automobiles who have no delinquent tax balance will receive their new residential parking permit (if applicable) with their bills.
 Taxpayers with delinquent balances and owners of for-hire vehicles, motorcycles, trailers, motor homes, etc. must pay all taxes, penalties, and interest due to receive the residential parking permit.
 All taxes assessed for the current calendar year (January 1 to December 31) as of this billing are due October 5.

 - If the vehicle is registered between January 1 and September 5, personal property taxes for the current calendar year are due October 5.
 (If any prior year taxes are due, they must be paid within 30 days.)
-The local registration fee and parking permit fee are due within 30 days.
+The parking permit fee is due within 30 days.
 If a late filing penalty has been applied, all taxes and fees must be paid before a parking permit will be issued.

-- If the vehicle is registered between September 6 and December 31, both current year and any prior year personal property taxes, the local registration fee, and the parking permit fee are due within 30 days.
-(The owners of vehicles registered at this time that were moved in or purchased between December 16 and December 31 will owe no current year taxes and will be billed for the local registration fee and parking permit fee only.)
+- If the vehicle is registered between September 6 and December 31, both current year and any prior year personal property taxes and the parking permit fee are due within 30 days.
+(The owners of vehicles registered at this time that were moved in or purchased between December 16 and December 31 will owe no current year taxes and will be billed for the parking permit fee only.)

 NOTE: Any vehicle owner who does not receive the bill by mail must contact the Finance Department at 703.746.4800.
 Failure to receive the bill will not relieve the vehicle owner of the obligation to file and pay taxes by the due date.